PitzTech/Spark_Hadoop_K8S/K8S-README.md

 microk8s config > ~/.kube/config
 ```

-### 5. Build Docker Images Directly in VMs
+### 5. Build Docker Images Locally and Transfer to VMs

 **IMPORTANT**: The Kubernetes manifests are configured to use local images only (`imagePullPolicy: Never`).

 #### Download Required Binaries:

-First, download the required Hadoop and Spark binaries on your host machine:
+Download the required Hadoop and Spark binaries to your host machine:

 **Hadoop 3.4.0:**
 https://drive.google.com/uc?id=1LCQEl0pVk3mCjbZZ4sZtXTG3fD68w7Oy